Jay Goyal

-Jay Goyal (born December 23, 1980) was a member of the Ohio House of Representatives for three terms, from 2007 to 2013.
+Jay Goyal (born December 23, 1980) is an American politician.
+He was a member of the Ohio House of Representatives for three terms, from 2007 to 2013.
 He was a Democrat representing the 73rd District, which included the city of Mansfield and other parts of Richland County.
 Prior to 2011, Goyal served as the Majority Whip.
 He was succeeded in January 2013 by Republican Mark Romanchuk, who represents a newly drawn district comprising all of Richland County.
 Goyal announced in May 2012 that he would not stand for reelection.

 Life and career

 Goyal graduated from Lexington High School as the class president in 1999.
-He received his bachelor's degree in industrial engineering from Northwestern University.
+He received his bachelor's degree in industrial engineering from Northwestern University in 2003.
 Goyal graduated from the MPP and MBA joint-degree program between the Harvard Kennedy School and Harvard Business School in May 2015.
 Goyal has received a number of accolades and awards, including the title of "Icon of Glam--The Extraordinaire."